Simulators and Virtual Machines

 1. Install Docker

-2. Install an X11 Server for your OS, Configure X11 Server
+2. Install an X11 Server for your OS, configure_x11

-3. Complete the steps for Accessing Nexus Repo
+3. Complete the steps for nexus_repo

-HMI (Humane Machine Interface)#
+HMI (Humane Machine Interface)

 The HMI is capable of controlling and monitoring the TMA.
 It can determine if the EUI itself is in control, if the CSC is in control, or if the Hand Held Device is in control.
 It has various displays which report the status of the CCW (Camera Cable Wrap), OSS (Oil Supply Systems) etc;